NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_ontap-driver-overview.rst

 .. _netapp_ontap_unified_driver_overview:

-Theory of Operation: NetApp Unified Driver Overview
+Theory of Operation: NetApp Cinder Driver Overview
 ==================================================================

-NetApp drivers for ONTAP and E-Series are offered in a single, unified driver for the purpose of provisioning and maintaining OpenStack block storage volumes.
+NetApp's Cinder Driver for ONTAP makes it possible to use ONTAP backends for provisioning and maintaining OpenStack block storage volumes.

 Where to Obtain the Drivers
 ---------------------------